 - Long Weekend in Lisbon ~ Day One

 Not only the architecture outside but also the hedonistic interior of Pena Castle is absolutely fascinating!
-Nevertheless my favorite “castle moments” is the numerous stunning view points!
-On a sunny day like this you will be able to catch a view over the Sintra-Cascais National Park, Atlantic Ocean and the ancient walls of the Moors castle.
+Nevertheless my favourite “castle moments” is the numerous stunning viewpoints!
+On a sunny day like this, you will be able to catch a view over the Sintra-Cascais National Park, Atlantic Ocean and the ancient walls of the Moors castle.
 All in all – a must see place when visiting Portugal!

 Enjoy the day!